ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+should die to-night, My friends would
+look upon my quiet face Before they laid
+it in its restiug placa, And deem that
+death had left it almost fair ; And,
+laying snow-white flowers againstiny
-smooth it down with tearful
+hair, Would smooth it down with tearful
 tenderness,  And fold my hand with
 lingering caress, Poor hands, so empty
 and so cold to-night I If I should die